 One of the most popular festivals in China, the Dragon Boat Festival is also one of the most significant.
-It has been held every year for 2,000 years, commemorating legendary Chinese poet and patriot Qu Yuan.
-Unable to bear the prospect of his state being taken over by the Qin Dynasty, he drowned himself in a nearby river.
+Said to date back over 2,000 years, the festival commemorates legendary Chinese poet and patriot Qu Yuan.
+According to the best-known story, unable to bear the prospect of his state being taken over by the Qin Dynasty, he drowned himself in a nearby river.
 Residents were said to throw food in the river, as fishermen sailing in search of his body let off fireworks, to prevent the body being eaten by fish.
 This is re-enacted every year through dragon boat racing and eating zongzi, local sticky rice dumplings wrapped in bamboo leaves.
-Organised races take place over the city, and revellers are occasionally allowed to take the oars themselves at certain locations.
+Organised races take place all over the city, and revellers are occasionally allowed to take the oars themselves at certain locations.

 Beijing Dance Festival (July)

 Known as the biggest dance platform in China, the festival started in 2008 and alternates between international and national programmes each year.
-In 2014, it became a two-week extravaganza of educational activities and performances showcasing some of the best dancers in China and the world.
+Over the years, it has become an extravaganza of two weeks of educational activities and performances showcasing some of the best dancers in China and the world.

 Mid-Autumn Festival (September/October)

 A traditional harvest festival, the Mid-Autumn Festival was originally used for moon worship and offerings.
 Today, residents in Beijing exchange gifts, bake mooncakes and gaze at the moon from places such as the Summer Palace, or the reflective surface of the Beihai Park lake.
 The Wanping Town temple fair close to the Lugou Bridge is especially popular and features all kinds of local arts and crafts.

 Lasting almost the entire month of October, expats who have moved to Beijing will have plenty of time to enjoy the Beijing Music Festival.
 The classical music celebration features performances from orchestras, soloists and opera companies from around the world.